-- Go to your chosen bank with the bank letter, your passport, and depending on the bank some other documents (e.g. a letter confirming that Trevs is now your address, maybe your UCAS confirmation letter), and hopefully your account will be set up soon after!
+- Go to your chosen bank with the bank letter, your passport, and some other documents depending on what the bank asks for specifically (e.g. a letter confirming that Trevs is now your address, maybe your UCAS confirmation letter), and hopefully your account will be set up soon after!

 International Freshers’ Welcome Week

-In the International Freshers’ Welcome period you will get the opportunity to do a little tour around Durham, so we can show you the most commonly used banks as well as the main stores and shops, ATMs, Restaurants, Pubs, and other useful places.
-We’ll also help you with Wi-Fi and whatever you need help with.
-On top of that, there will be a few events, including some organised by the International Office, so get excited for that!
+During International Freshers’ Week (27-30th of September) you will get the opportunity to do a little tour around Durham, so we can show you the most commonly used banks as well as the main stores and shops, ATMs, Restaurants, Pubs, and other useful places.
+We’ll also help you with Wi-Fi setup and whatever you need help with.
+There will also be some events and fun activities to get to know all the other international students, so get excited!

-Anne Allen is your college contact for anything regarding enrolment, arrival, registration and other administrative things.
-She’s really nice and always helpful, don’t hesitate to give her a call or write her an email! (email@example.com, tel.: +44 (0)191 334 7057)
+For anything regarding enrolment, arrival, registration and other administrative things, don’t hesitate to call or email the admissions secratary! (email@example.com, tel.: +44 (0)191 334 7057)